|

 (April to November).
 Their mating rituals are a highlight of

 our visit.
-Nearing the end of this excursion, you'll visit the
+Nearing the end of this excursion, you will visit the

 famous blowhole, where water shoots into the air to almost 23